 - Cancer (uncommon as a sole presenting symptom but worth not missing).

-What a real fatigue workup includes
+What a thorough fatigue workup includes

-For a patient presenting with persistent fatigue, the workup we run includes:- Structured history.
+- Structured history.
 Onset, severity, pattern (worse mornings? worse evenings? post-exertional?), sleep, mood, alcohol, medications, weight, training, family history, prior infections.

 - CBC, comprehensive metabolic panel.